Jackie Simkins — Treasurer

 Bruce Bjork lives in Lacey and is a retired Deputy Chief for the Washington State Patrol rising from the ranks of trooper after more than twenty-five years.
 In 2013, after fifteen years Bruce retired from Washington State Department of Fish & Wildlife as the Police Chief.
 He is a past President of the Washington Association of Sheriffs and Police Chiefs (WASPC).

-In 2008, WDFW Chief Bjork created a Chaplaincy with WDFW and in 2011 he worked with the Washington State Patrol to help create this joint chaplain program.
+In 2008, WDFW Chief Bjork created a Chaplaincy with WDFW and in 2011 he worked with the Washington State Patrol to help create the joint chaplain program serving both WSP and WDFW.

 Major General (Ret.)
-Tim Lowenberg is the Vice President of Gordon Thomas Honeywell Government Affairs Law Firm providing support to clients across our Federal, Multi-State, Washington state and International business groups.
-Prior to joining the firm, he was the nation’s longest tenured Homeland Security Advisor and culminated a 44 year military career by serving as the Washington Adjutant General, a governor’s cabinet post he held from 1999 to 2012 where he commanded all Washington Army and Air National Guard Forces, served as the governor’s Homeland Security Advisor, and administered the state’s homeland security grants, Emergency Management and Enhanced 911 telecommunications programs.
+Tim Lowenberg was a Vice President of Gordon Thomas Honeywell Government Affairs Law Firm in Tacoma at the time of his death in 2017.
+Prior to joining that firm, he was the nation’s longest tenured Homeland Security Adviser and culminated a 44 year military career by serving as the Washington Adjutant General, a governor’s cabinet post he held from 1999 to 2012 where he commanded all Washington Army and Air National Guard Forces, served as the Governor’s Homeland Security Adviser, and administered the state’s homeland security grants, Emergency Management and Enhanced 911 telecommunications programs.
 He was Chair of Homeland Defense and Homeland Security of the Adjutants General Association of the U.S. and Chair of the Governors Homeland Security Advisors Council.
 He was also a principal advisor to the Council of Governors facilitating governors’ work with the Secretary of Defense, the Secretary of Homeland Security and senior White House officials.

 He was the Chair of the National Guard Bureau Chemical, Biological, Radiological and Nuclear (CBRN) and Security Cooperation Activities General Officer Advisory Councils.

-He has twice been awarded the Defense Distinguished Service Medal (the military’s highest peacetime award) (1999 and 2012) and has been honored by Distinguished Service and Meritorious Service awards from twenty-one (21) states.
+He was twice awarded the Defense Distinguished Service Medal (the military’s highest peacetime award) (1999 and 2012) and was honored by Distinguished Service and Meritorious Service awards from twenty-one (21) states.
 In 2012, he was the National Emergency Management Association (NEMA) Lacy E. Suiter Award honoree for lifetime achievements and contributions in the field of emergency management.
-PPPHis extensive background gives him unique insights into public safety, defense and homeland security operations throughout the federal government and in governor-led initiatives in each of the states and territories.